NickVeld/clickbait-header-generator/README.md

 # clickbait-header-generator
-Web servise for the generation of clickbait headers.
+Web serviсe for the generation of clickbait headers.

 [Chech it here!](https://nickveld.github.io/clickbait-header-generator/)